Hang a porch swing correctly for both safety and comfort.

 Always use common sense and follow all safety instructions.

-Hang a Porch Swing - Installation diagram originally from PorchSwings.com but seems it's not available on their site any longer.
+Hang a Porch Swing - Installation diagram originally from PorchSwings.com but it's not available on their site at the time of this writing.

 A-Frame Option for Hanging Your Swing